 Coming out the far end, Grey’s Statue rears up in front of us.
 Grey is a man we should be grateful to for two reasons, both adding to our lives but in very different ways.
 First, of course, the eponymous Earl Grey Tea was named after him; but perhaps more importantly, he was the politician who steered the 1832 Great Reform Bill through the House of Commons.
 The Act granted seats in the House of Commons to large cities that had sprung up during the Industrial Revolution and removed seats from the ‘rotten boroughs’, those with very small electorates and usually dominated by a wealthy patron.
 It was therefore of special significance to a city such as Newcastle.
 Erected in 1838, the statue was created by the sculptor Edward Hodges Baily, who was also the creator of Nelson’s statue in Trafalgar Square.

 Newcastle City Library was built in 2009 and is the city’s main public library.
-The city’s central library has been on this site since Victorian times, with the original building demolished in the 1960s to make way for a concrete and steel structure, which never captured people’s hearts and was described by local TV presenter and author John Grundy describing it as “a monstrous concrete blob”.
+The city’s central library has been on this site since Victorian times, with the original building demolished in the 1960s to make way for a concrete and steel structure, which never captured people’s hearts and was described by local TV presenter and author John Grundy as “a monstrous concrete blob”.
 It rapidly became unfit for the purpose of a modern public library and the one you see today was built.
 Better?!
 Let’s line them up side by side and see what you think: